joelcardinal/git-recipes/README.md

 You may need to add a comment to your pull request or resubmit your pull request so the reviewer knows you've updated your issue branch.

+IMPORTANT: You may have read or heard about updating a branch using git pull instead of using fetch origin and merge; read section "How to work with someone else on a bug" to learn the dangers of git pull.

 ### How to handle merge conflicts